 What Do I Do if I Become a Victim of an Online Scam?

 If you believe that you're a victim of an online scam, be on the lookout for any unauthorized charges on your bank or credit card statements.
 If you find something suspicious, contact your bank or credit card company and report the scam immediately.
 In addition, contact and file a report about the incident with the Federal Trade Commission.

 How Can I Spot an Online Scam?

 There are several things consumers can look for when trying to spot a scam online.
 For instance, cybercriminals usually use email links, tweets, and online advertising to steal your information.
 If you receive one of these and it looks suspicious, check out its source before clicking on it.

 In addition, watch out for offers that try to tempt you to make an impulsive purchase.
 Remember that if it seems too good to be true, it's most likely a scam.

 Lastly, protect your accounts by using the most effective authentication tools like security keys or a one-time code through a mobile app.

-Hocking College now has a Cyber Security and Network Systems program.
-In only four semesters, students can graduate with an Associate of Applied Science in Cyber Security & Network Systems Technology.
+Hocking College now has a Cybersecurity and Network Systems program.
+In only four semesters, students can graduate with an Associate of Applied Science in Cybersecurity and Network Systems Technology.
 All students need to succeed in the program are some basic computer skills and a willingness to learn.